Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 BEFORE

-For the old site’s typography we used Monument Grotesk with different fonts: Regular, Medium, Italic.
+We used Monument Grotesk for the old site’s typography, with different fonts: Regular, Medium, Italic.
 We’d changed this to the variable version so that one font file contained the same number of stylistic variations, instead of three separate font files for Regular, Medium, Italic.
 This was to further reduce the number of HTTP requests, but we found it wasn’t enough.

 AFTER